OWASP/www-project-java-encoder/index.md

 Happy Encoding!

-## Introduction

-Contextual Output Encoding is a computer programming technique necessary to stop Cross Site Scripting.
-This project is a Java 1.5+ simple-to-use drop-in high-performance encoder class with no dependencies and little baggage.
-It provides numerous encoding functions to help defend against XSS in a variety of different HTML, JavaScript, XML and CSS contexts.

 ## Quick Overview

 The OWASP Java Encoder library is intended for quick contextual encoding with very little overhead, either in performance or usage.
 To get started, simply add the encoder-1.2.2.jar, import org.owasp.encoder.Encode and start encoding.